Growth Hormone acts on the brain to conserve energy during weight loss

 But better still, HGH can make dieting a much easier endeavor.
 Here’s why.

-Researchers at the University of São Paulo (USP) in Brazil have found that growth hormone (GH), which stimulates skeletal maturation and linear bone growth, as well as helps maintain tissue and organs throughout life, also acts on the brain to conserve energy as the body loses weight.
+Researchers at the University of São Paulo (USP) in Brazil have found that growth hormone (GH), which stimulates skeletal maturation and linear bone growth and helps maintain tissue and organs throughout life, also acts on the brain to conserve energy as the body loses weight.

 The study results were published in the journal Nature Communications.
 "Growth hormone has been known for decades, but our discovery shows it does a lot more than was thought," said José Donato Junior (https://bv.fapesp.br/en/pesquisador/64998/jose-donato-junior), a professor at the University of São Paulo's Biomedical Science Institute (ICB-USP) and one of the authors of the paper.